ryjones/rl-report/main/fabric-gateway-repolinter-report.md

 Below is a list of files or patterns that failed:

 - `node/jest.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `scenario/fixtures/chaincode/node/errors/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `scenario/fixtures/chaincode/node/errors/lib/errors-contract.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `scenario/node/src/fabricski.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `pkg/identity/pem.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `scenario/go/godogs_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `java/src/test/java/scenario/CheckpointEventListener.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `java/src/test/java/org/hyperledger/fabric/client/CommonCheckpointerTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `java/src/test/java/org/hyperledger/fabric/client/FileCheckpointerTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `scenario/fixtures/chaincode/golang/echo/echo.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `java/src/test/java/org/hyperledger/fabric/client/InMemoryCheckpointerTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>